dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 * Can we go over the starter pack?
 Also my computer is rapidly running out of space.
 Is that a me problem?
 I wish I understood the basic tools we use better so I could use them myself in the future.
 I get the projects and the coding, but not how all the dependencies work and what they mean I can do.
 * nope! it's a great class
 * Really enjoying the class so far!
+* I really enjoy all of the tutorials in the group presentations.
+Just copying and pasting code with only a small amount of thought allows for a surprising amount of learning and familiarization.